modular-magician/chef-google-compute/README.md

   must be of a type appropriate to the target object.
   This field is not used for internal load balancing.

+* `label_fingerprint` -
+  Output only.
+The fingerprint used for optimistic locking of this resource.
+Used internally during updates.

 * `region` -
   Required.
 A reference to the region where the regional forwarding rule resides.
   This field is not applicable to global forwarding rules.